 Corporate Governance of JZCP is monitored by the Board which at the end of the year comprised five Directors, all of whom are non-executive.
-Biographical details of the Board members at the date of signing these Financial Statements are shown on page 26 and their interests in the shares of JZCP are shown in the Report of the Directors on page 28.
+Biographical details of the Board members at the date of signing these Financial Statements are shown in the Board of Directors and their interests in the shares of JZCP are shown in the Report of the Directors.
 The Directors' biographies highlight their wide range of business experience.